"When you discover new things every minute and your mind is absorbing so many experiences, it feels like time expands."

 — Samantha Cristoforetti, Flight Engineer for Expedition 42/43

-My name is Derek Richardson.
-I am a freelance writer and unabashed space geek!
-My passion for space ignited when I watched space shuttle Discovery leap to space on Oct.
+Derek Richardson is a writer and unabashed space geek!
+His passion for space ignited when he watched space shuttle Discovery leap to space on Oct.
 29, 1998.
 Today, this fervor has accelerated toward orbit and shows no sign of slowing down.

-I graduated Washburn University in 2017 with a bachelor's degree in mass media with an emphasis in contemporary journalism and a minor in history.
-I am also the managing editor for SpaceFlight Insider.
+He graduated from Washburn University in 2017 with a bachelor's degree in mass media with an emphasis in contemporary journalism and a minor in history.
+In addition Orbital Velocity, he is also the managing editor for SpaceFlight Insider.